toddbranch/ECE382/notes/L20/index.md

 | float | 2 bytes | single-precision floating point number |
 | double | 4 bytes | double-precision floating point number |

-Note: These sizes are dependent on the compiler and target architecture - these are for the MSP430.
+- **Note**: These sizes are dependent on the compiler and target architecture - these are for the MSP430.
-Note: Do not use the float / double types on the MSP430 - since it doesn't have floating point hardware support, it will use almost all of your memory.
+- **Note**: Do not use the float / double types on the MSP430 - since it doesn't have floating point hardware support, implementing software support will use almost all of your memory.

 #### Variable Modifiers
 | Modifier | Description |